Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 7. The concept of orthoepy and orthoepic norm

-The orthoepic norm originated in the 18th century, initially it was called the norm of the Moscow dialect.
+The orthoepic norm originated in the 18th century; initially it was called the norm of the Moscow dialect.

 Phonetics- involves the accurate transmission of speech sounds using graphic means.

-In concept orthoepy includes the pronunciation of individual words and groups of words, as well as individual grammatical forms in those cases where their pronunciation is not determined by the phonetic system, for example, the pronunciation of [shn] at the place of the combination ch (sku [sh] but) or [c] at the place of g at the end -th - his (that - that [in] o, him - e [in] o).
-In normal colloquial pronunciation, there is a deviation from orthoepic norms.
-These digressions are associated with certain dialects, native dialects, which are different from writing.
+In concept spelling includes the pronunciation of individual words and groups of words, as well as individual grammatical forms in cases where their pronunciation is not determined by the phonetic system, for example, the pronunciation of [shn] in place of the combination chn (sku[sh]no) or [v] in place of g at the end -go - him (that - that [in] about, his - e [in] about).
+In ordinary colloquial pronunciation, there is a deviation from orthoepic norms.
+These deviations are associated with certain dialects, native dialects, which are different from writing.

 8. The concept of graphics and spelling.
 Brief information from the history of Russian writing